-There isn't much life in the Antarctic.
+Plant life is seldom found in the Antarctic.
 Because the continent is almost entirely covered by ice and snow, there's no real room for plants to grow.
-There are a few mosses and grasses that survive in the harsh conditions, and two flowering plant, but otherwise, plant-life is nearly nonexistent on land.
+There are a few mosses and grasses that survive in the harsh conditions, and two flowering plants, but otherwise, plant life is nearly nonexistent on land.

 The water surrounding the continent, however, is a different question: Phytoplankton are able to survive in the cold waters, and get their energy from the sun.
 Krill eat the phytoplankton, and apart from some zooplankton and bottom-dwelling creatures, that's basically the summary of herbivorous Antarctic creatures; everything else is a predator.

 Here's a quick overview of four of the most prolific hunters on Earth's southernmost continent:

 There are four types of seals that live in the waters surrounding Antarctica: leopard, crabeater, Weddell, and southern elephant.
 All seals are fairly slow predators that hunt by waiting in places their prey is likely to appear.
 Most of them are unlikely to pay humans much mind at all—except for the leopard seal.